-- private cloud – includes exclusive sharing of cloud space within the internal network; the environment is isolated and the company does not share the cloud with other users;
+- private cloud – includes exclusive sharing of cloud space within the internal network; the environment is isolated, and the company does not share the cloud with other users;

 - automatic back-up and retrieving files,

-- creating your application using cloud services for programmers.
+- creating an application using cloud services.